 The key input components for the quantification of expected credit loss through the ECL model includes the probability of default ("PD"), loss given default ("LGD") and exposure at default ("EAD").
-The Company seeks to efficiently and effectively leverage as much as possible existing regulatory and capital frameworks.
+The Company seeks to efficiently and effectively leverage as much as possible existing regulatory and capital frameworks where overlap is present for IFRS 9.
+Differences observed between content in existing frameworks and requirements under IFRS 9 have been identified and are adjusted accordingly.
+The inputs to the ECL model capture historical datasets and a reasonable and supportable forecasting horizon to estimate expected credit losses.